|

 draw player, he/she can count on last Weight to out-draw

 any Weight his/her opponent may have on the board.
+However, the safest strategy for the novice is to

 play a Weight-for-Weight game when he/she has the hammer.